 Videos & Blog Posts To Help You Build Incredible Habits With Your Training, Nutrition, Lifestyle & Mindset.

-There is a continuous debate going on between fitness professionals, celebs and even my clients keep asking which type of cardio workout one should do to get better and faster results on their weight loss journey.
+There is a continuous debate going on between fitness professionals, celebs and even my clients to begin with kept asking which type of cardio workout one should do to get better and faster results on their weight loss journey.
 In this blog I will explain how they each work, what their benefits are and what advice I give to both my personal training and fitness class clients.
 Stay tuned.

 There are many online fitness solutions available from the internet that are advertised as the ultimate solutions for fast fat loss and toned muscles, most of them will include or be based on some sort of high intensity interval training (HIIT).